rsoo23/42core_ft_printf/readme.md

 # 42core_ft_printf

-Recreating the standard printf function with:
+In this project, I recreated the standard printf function that manages:
 - specifiers: cspdiuxX%
 - flags: .
 0 - + space #